OfficeForProductSafetyAndStandards/beis-primary-authority-register/web/modules/features/par_data_types/README.md

 + **SIC Code** - An area of regulation that can be applied to any Partnership between a Business and an Authority.
 + **Enforcement Notice** - An Enforcement Notice is a legal document that contains one or more Enforcement Actions.
 It is initiated by an Enforcement Officer working for an Authority ("the Enforcing Authority").
 It will be made against one (and only one) Legal Entity.

-## There are some uniform properties that apply to all of these Entity Bundles
+## There are some uniform properties that apply to all of these Entities
 + **id** = surrogate key, "An internal ID"
 + **uuid** = single, string, "A universally unique ID"
 + **type** = single, string(255), limited choice (~5), plain, "An internally used sub-type, there can just be one sub-type if none are actually required."